bookofproofs/bookofproofs.github.io/_sources/history/20th-century/krejci.md

 title: Krejčí, Pavel
 born: 1954
 died: 0
-keywords: tropical geometry, algebraic geometry, combinatorics, convex geometry, polytopes, enumerative algebraic geometry, mathematical genetics
+keywords: pavel krejčí,krejčí
-description: Pavel Krejčí applied differential equations to hysteresis problems, pioneering the study of tropical geometry, discovering new properties of polytopes, and introducing methods to study phylogenetic trees and mathematical genetics.
+description: Pavel Krejčí is a Czech mathematician who is known for his work on the applications of differential equations to hysteresis problems.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---